peastman/statmech/source/thermodynamics.rst

     &= T dS
     :label: dQ=TdS

-There is a direct connection between heat and entropy.
+This shows a direct connection between heat and entropy.
 If you add heat to a system, you raise its entropy.
 If you remove heat, you lower its entropy.
 This is just our assumption that :math:`\Omega` increases with energy, coming back in yet another form.